Skip to content

 • Epidaurus To Perivoli tis Gogos: The spiritedly constructed “To Perivoli tis Gogos” Tavern in Ancient Epidavros is situated in an area surrounded by orange trees.

 Its kitchen blends tradition and fantasy to create grilled main courses, hotpots, snacks, and outstanding dishes for any palate.
-A pleasant and delicious lunch is assured by excellent, attentive cooking, attentive service, and a friendly attitude.
+Excellent cooking, attentive service, and a friendly attitude ensure a pleasant and delicious lunch.

-The key features of this restaurant include Greek food, recipes that haven’t changed over time, and a distinctively designed green atmosphere by the sea.
+The key features of this restaurant include Greek food, recipes that have remained unchanged over time, and a distinctively designed green atmosphere by the sea.

-• Epidaurus To Kalogerikon in Panagia: In its 10 years of existence, Kalogerikon has established a reputation for both its food’s excellent preparation and its overall appearance.
+• Epidaurus To Kalogerikon in Panagia: In its 10 years of existence, Kalogerikon has established a reputation for its food’s excellent preparation and overall appearance.

 Because the estate is surrounded by orange tree yards, the area surrounding it always smells orange, especially in the summer.
 The menu offers a variety of salads, appetisers, and hot main courses, with Greek cuisine in charge.

 Seafood pasta and pieces of meat are well paired with fresh vegetables.
-The dinner menu is frequently modified, but you always have access to wine and beer made by regional farmers, which is a hidden gem.
+The dinner menu is frequently modified, but you can always access wine and beer made by regional farmers, a hidden gem.

 • Epidaurus Stork: At the distinctive STORK restaurant, have a memorable meal with the people you care about.
-A lavish and welcoming location that is ready to provide you with special culinary delights.
+A lavish and welcoming location ready to provide you with unique culinary delights.

 Epidaurus Hotels

-1) Epidavros Seascape: Epidavros Seascape, which is 650 metres from Camping Bekas Beach, has a seasonal outdoor pool, a garden, and air-conditioned lodging with a balcony and free WiFi.
+1) Epidavros Seascape: Epidavros Seascape, 650 metres from Camping Bekas Beach, has a seasonal outdoor pool, a garden, and air-conditioned lodging with a balcony and free WiFi.

-A terrace, a fully furnished kitchen with a refrigerator, a fireplace, a seating area, a flat-screen TV, a washing machine, and a private bathroom with a bath and a hairdryer are all included in each unit.
+Each unit includes a terrace, a fully furnished kitchen with a refrigerator, a fireplace, a seating area, a flat-screen TV, a washing machine, and a private bathroom with a bath and a hairdryer.

-There is also a kettle and a coffee maker, as well as an oven, a burner, and a toaster.
+There is also a kettle, a coffee maker, an oven, a burner, and a toaster.
 Hiking is possible nearby, and Epidavros Seascape may arrange a car rental service if you’d like to explore the region.

-One separate bedroom, one bathroom, and a fully furnished kitchen with a refrigerator and a cooktop make up the air-conditioned flat.
-There are bed linens and towels available.
-There is a patio in the flat.
+The air-conditioned flat has one separate bedroom, a bathroom, and a fully furnished kitchen with a refrigerator and a cooktop.
+Bed linens and towels are available.
+The flat also has a patio.
 Elefthérios Venizélos Airport is 78 kilometres away from Melissafarm Guest House.

-3) Verdelis Inn: The Verdelis Inn in Argolida, which is surrounded by a well-kept garden and is close to Palaia Epidavros Port, has air-conditioned rooms, a restaurant, and free WiFi in all areas.
+3) Verdelis Inn: The Verdelis Inn in Argolida is surrounded by a well-kept garden close to Palaia Epidavros Port.
+It has air-conditioned rooms, a restaurant, and free Wi-Fi.

 The distance to Gialasi is 2 kilometres.
-A fridge and TV are provided in each room at Verdes.
-They have balconies that have views of the ocean, a garden, or mountains.
-There is a hydro-massage shower in each bathroom.
+Each room at Verdes has a fridge and TV.
+The balconies have views of the ocean, a garden, or mountains.
+Each bathroom has a hydro-massage shower.

 There is also a bar and a function room.
 The distance between the Mycenae Archaeological Site and the Ancient Epidaurus Theatre is 54 km and 18 km, respectively.
 There is free public parking available close by.

-At the Hotel Aristotelis, every accommodation has a sizable balcony with views of the ocean.
+At the Hotel Aristotelis, every room has a sizable balcony with ocean views.
 Anatomic beds, a minibar, a hairdryer, and a safe are available.
 Some rooms are accessible to those with disabilities.

 There are enjoyable and relaxing times in the pool.
-The poolside bar serves up refreshing beverages throughout the day and night for patrons to enjoy.
+The poolside bar serves refreshing beverages daily and night for patrons to enjoy.

 Best Things to Do in Epidaurus

-1)Shopping in Epidaurus: Shopping is typically overshadowed by the offered cultural events in Epidaurus, a contemporary town with several tour facilities and a large selection of intriguing activities.
+1)Shopping in Epidaurus: Shopping is typically overshadowed by the cultural events offered in Epidaurus, a contemporary town with several tour facilities and intriguing activities.

-Between the theatre and the archaeological site, there is a tiny gift shop where you may get a memento, some postcards, or a guide to Epidaurus.
+Between the theatre and the archaeological site, there is a tiny gift shop where you can purchase a memento, postcards, or a guide to Epidaurus.

 But those who value living a natural lifestyle will be charmed by the range of regional goods available in nearby stores or at the summer market at the historic harbour.